anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 Call an organization a system of parts interacting together.
 Call mechanism the deterministic process by which an mechanistic organization (MO) is enabled to produce an effect.
-Call a machine a physical MO.
+Machines are physical MO, built with energy and matter.
 I posit 6 necessary conditions for a organization to be qualified as mechanistic:

 C1: The organization is open to ressources that enable its mechanism to operate.